What does this mean?

 Leadership vs. Micromanaging

-A great responsibility when managing your Team is to make sure things are getting done according to your satisfaction.
+A great responsibility when managing your team is to ensure things are getting done according to your satisfaction.

-As a World Class Team Leader, you need to know the difference between holding your Team accountable versus micromanaging them.
-You must be able to let go of interfering in every task and oversee their progress as independent workers.
-This will help them with their problem solving skills.
+As a world-class team leader, you need to know the difference between holding your team accountable versus micromanaging them.
+You must be able to forgo interfering in every task.

-They have to know what you expect from them as their Team Leader and setting those expectations from the beginning will create Team accountability.
+Your team has to know what you expect of them; setting those expectations from the beginning will foster accountability.

 I do it, We do it, You do it.

-At Club Wealth™, both our Leadership and Team Members subscribe to this motto.
-This simple phrase implies that you show them how to do something, do it together, and let them go on their own.
+At Club Wealth®, both our leadership and team members subscribe to this motto; the phrase implies that you first show others how to do something, then you do it together, then they do it on their own.

-It is absolutely okay to check in with your Team, answer questions and provide any help that they may need.
+It is okay to check in with your team, answer questions, and provide any help they need.

-Daily Huddle is a great place to open dialogue between you and your Team.
-Any issues, questions or concerns can be brought up during this time besides interrupting you throughout the day.
+The Daily Huddle is a great place to open dialogue between you and your team.
+Any issues, questions, or concerns can be brought up during this time.

-***Check out our corresponding book, the World Class REO Agent which is available as an ebook and in print on Amazon.***
+***Check out our corresponding book, World Class REO Agent, available as an ebook and in print on Amazon.***